Canada Graduate Scholarships — Doctoral program

 Institutional review

 The faculty of graduate studies (or its equivalent) at each Canadian institution is responsible for coordinating the institutional evaluation of CGS D applications.
-Institutions then submit applications according to their quotas for consideration to each agency.
+Institutions then submit applications according to their quotas to each agency for consideration.

 Agency review

-Agency selection committees review applications (whether sent directly to the agencies or via the institutions).
+Agency review committees evaluate applications (whether sent directly to the agencies or via the institutions).

 Indigenous student researchers